Easy Crochet Baby Blanket Pattern

-While I was pregnant with my second daughter, I wanted to make a blanket that would be beautiful but also practical.
+While I was pregnant with my second daughter, I wanted to make an easy crochet baby blanket that would be beautiful but also practical.
 I knew from experience that I didn’t want the spaces/holes (that most crochet blankets have) to be too big as my first daughter’s fingers would often get caught in them.
 As well, I wanted the blanket to be breathable, easy to make, quick, and affordable.

 This Simple Baby Blanket Crochet Pattern has been absolutely wonderful and I’m excited to share the pattern!

 The pattern creates a blanket that is 39″ wide x 47″ high but the size is completely customizable.
 I chose to make this blanket slightly larger than a standard newborn blanket so it can grow with my daughter.
 In my experience, the size was perfect for when she was a little baby and even now – she is two and still using it!